Q23RF/AIP_flask/README.md

 writes poems with given parameters, prints selected ones (just to console now cuz i don't have a machine).

 ### FEEDBACK
-send feedback to me via mailbot.
+send feedbacks to me via mailbot.

 ### GALLERY
 shows some of the AI poet's previous work.